gkabasele/HVAC_Traces/README.md

 This repository contains pcap traces of the HVAC system of a university.
 Its goal is to provide the research community interested in automation system security with real network traffic to evaluate, validate Network Intrustion Detection System

-For privacy sake, the IP address have been anonymized with Crypto-Pan and the packet payload have been truncated.
+For privacy sake, the IP addresses have been anonymized with [Crypto-PAN](https://www.cc.gatech.edu/computing/Telecomm/projects/cryptopan/) and the packet payload have been truncated.

-### IP Addresses
+### IP Addresses of Interest

 | IP Addresses 		| Component Type 	|
 |-------------------|------------------	|